 These Nantmor Shiitakes (Shii – Tree, Take – Mushroom) from the Mushroom Garden are the real highlight in this dish.
 They’re my kind of mushroom; pungent, meaty and damn pretty too, adding amazing flavour to anything they touch.
 They are grown on Welsh Oak in the small village of Nantmor, by a local chap named Cynan.
 The Mushroom Garden now supplies many top restaurants around Britain as mushrooms actually thrive in the mist and damp of Wales.
 Whenever I find a good mushroom, I always think ‘risotto’, so classic and so good.
 Due to the Shiitakes being so precious and a little costly, we added some chestnut mushrooms to add a different texture and ensure that we had loads of lovely mushrooms in the risotto.

 I plundered the herb garden for our herbs; sage, rosemary, oregano and thyme.
-A brilliant combination for any risotto or stew, we are so lucky that they thrive in our hedges.
+A brilliant combination, we are so lucky that they thrive in our hedges.
 Unlike our tomatoes, they seem to like the grey conditions.
 The courgette came from the farm and they are abundant and delicious at the moment.
 I couldn’t resist a little more greenery in there.

 I think we’re ready for the fun bit now, let’s get cooking!